ksh-community/docs/workflow-HowTo.md

 git push --force-with-lease origin fix_problem
 ```

-Now you can use the [**New pull request**](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) button in the WebUI of your **origin** to create new Pull request.
+Now you can use the [**New pull request**](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) button in the WebUI of your **origin** to create a new Pull request.
 This will notify PR reviewers, which will have a look at it, may ask for changes or explainations and finally the PR gets merged to the related upstream branch.
 After this you may do some local housekeeping and delete the merged branch, e.g. using
 ```
 git checkout master
 git branch -d fix_problem